 Friendships are formed on common ground.
 And while the cliche “opposites attract” is well known, it’s more the exception than the rule in relationships of any kind.
 The more you can find in common with someone, the faster you’re able to say, “I like that person.”
 And why wouldn’t you?
 What’s not to like?
 They’re a lot like you!

-Here are the most commonly asked and lesser known things that have been agreed upon as the Gold Standard of what not to ask at a Christmas or any party, or when first meeting people in any social or business encounter, because of the effect (sometimes subtle and sometimes not) they can have on the people and their opinion of us.
+Here are the most commonly asked and lesser known things that have been agreed upon as the Gold Standard of what not to ask at a party, or when first meeting people in any social or business encounter, because of the effect (sometimes subtle and sometimes not) they can have on the people and their opinion of us.

 If you’re wondering how to best start conversations, here’s what to say to start and continue gracious, sincere conversations with people you’re just meeting or don’t know well.

-What Not to Ask at a Christmas or Any Party
+What Not to Ask at a Party

 Also, in our current job market situation, there are lots of people who have been laid off and can’t find new jobs or who are underemployed.
 The topic will be one of sadness and frustration for them and won’t help them enjoy the party.
 (If you’re talking to someone you think will be a good contact for a possible job, make sure to get an email address.
 A day or two after the party, send the person an email quickly sharing your job situation.
 More jobs are found through personal connections than through searches, forums, and services combined!)